bgamari/ghc-wiki-import/template-haskell/reify.md

-A common pattern in this libraries is to collect the content of all quasiquotes that appear in a module, generate a foreign source file based on them, and then link the object code resulting from compiling it.
+A common pattern in these libraries is to collect the content of all quasiquotes that appear in a module, generate a foreign source file based on them, and then link the object code resulting from compiling it.